serge-web/serge/development-standards.md

 Branches should be named in accordance with the ticket you are currently working on wherever possible, including the ticket number.
 If the work is not related to a ticket, then it should be given a sensible name.
 All branches should follow the following convention for prefixing:

 - `feature/` - A new feature or an update which will result in an enhancement of an existing feature
-- `hotfix/` - An update which will fix a previously existing issue
+- `amend/` - An update which will amend a previously existing issue
 - `bugfix/` - An update which will fix a bug
 - `release/` - A release branch

+> An amend is different to a bug.
+A bug is an issue that causes a failure or error somewhere, whereas an amend is something that isn't quite right.
+For example a page not loading is a bug, a page having a header that needs to be bigger is an amend.

 ##### Acceptable